 Research Mentor: Ann Dozier, PhD

-Now: Postdoctoral Fellow at Geisinger Health System
+Now: Daniela is a Postdoctoral Fellow in Chronic Disease at Geisinger Health System.

 Molly Jaynes Wilson, PhD